LODLAM/LODLAMTO16/OpenRefine_Tutorial/Installation/OptionalPrep.md

 # LODLAM Workshop: Metadata Cleaning Portion Installation Instructions
 ## Optional Installations

-The following is optional for the workshop.
+The following is entirely and utterly optional for the workshop.
 If you want to work with reconciliation services in OpenRefine, I strongly recommend you get the Python local reconciliation service requirements installed (section 2) and run the test.

 ### 1. RDF Editors
 What we create in the process of this workshop will be a RDF document that you might want to see how it looks outside of LODRefine.

 If you just want a nice editor for reviewing & basic edits of RDF: